eelcocramer/node-bluetooth-serial-port/README.md

 ## New in the last release

-* Adds support for multiple serial port servers [#197](https://github.com/eelcocramer/node-bluetooth-serial-port/pull/197)
+* Adds the status code to the error message when a connection fails

 Check the [release notes](RELEASE_NOTES.md) for an overview of the change history.